jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - M33 (the foreground service and `systemd-cat` path), G15 (the jar set), D25.
 Blocked from creation on G15; G15 Complete 2026-09-24 at `9bbd69bf`, restored to Not started; Ready since M33 Complete 2026-09-24 at `f75c84c`.
+- The behavior under M34's site override (`LOG4J_CONFIGURATION_FILE` for
+  every JVM) is checked in M34 / T2, which runs after this row is Complete.
 - Verified on 2026-09-24: `log4j-appserver` 2.26.1 ships
   `META-INF/services/org.apache.juli.logging.Log` and its `TomcatLogger` looks for `log4j2-tomcat.xml`, `.json`, `.yaml`, `.yml` or `.properties` on